2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 There are always trade-offs for each category of solution.
 For example, in the initial "trial phase," the suggested wallets are designed to be as simple as possible in terms of user interface, but they are hosted (**custodial**).
 This means that the app provider controls the funds.
 However, the ethos of Bitcoin encourages users to take full ownership of their funds (**self-custody**).
 In this case, it is recommended to upgrade to the next category as soon as the first sales are made—essentially, once it’s confirmed that you have customers willing to pay in Bitcoin.

 One of Bitcoin’s key advantages is the ability to move funds at will, making it **very easy to switch providers** or components of your solution.
-Additionally, all apps and solutions are evolving rapidly themselves.
+Additionally, all apps and solutions are evolving rapidly on their own.
 For instance, consider Bitcoinize, which now provides a physical Point of Sale (POS) terminal that integrates with many applications on the market.
 This solution didn’t exist just a few months ago.

 ### Looking for a Solution to Create a Store and Accept Both Traditional and Bitcoin Payments?